ministryofjustice/vis-prototype/source/about.md

 ## Support

-The [postcode search](index.html) on the homepage connects you with the support services for victims of crimes in your area.
+The [postcode search](index.html) on the homepage connects you with the support services for victims of crime in your area.

 ## Information
 VIS provides easy-to-understand guides about: